 Taking Your Dog to Smith Rock State Park

 There are plenty of off-leash areas in and around Bend, but Smith Rock isn’t one of them.
 Dogs need to be leashed at all times or you’ll risk getting a citation from park officials.
 Trust us – they’re quite strict about it.
 It’s also a good idea to keep your dog on a short leash, which offers more control when hiking down steep slippery terrain.
 Rattlesnakes are prevalent so a short leash is recommended to keep your dog on the trail and out of the brush.
 The Burma Road Trail, which takes you out of the official park and into BLM land, is a fun hike if you and your dog want to enjoy Smith Rock leash-free.
 Either way, keep your dog with you and out of the car.
 It can get quite warm here with all of our bright sunlight radiating off the rocks.

+Parking fills up quickly and remember to only park in designated parking areas.
 This attraction requires an Oregon State Park pass for parking at Smith Rock.
 You can purchase a one-day pass at the park for $5 (cash or credit/debit cards accepted at the fee station).
 Consider purchasing an annual pass for $30 because you may just want to come back again and again.
 Annual passes are available at the Bend Visitor Center.

 and ice cream for dessert at Juniper Junction

 We saved the best for last . . . dessert!
 Reward yourself after a hard day of climbing, hiking, bike riding or sightseeing with a homemade huckleberry ice cream cone from Juniper Junction aka Rockhard.
 Some say the ice cream is better than Portland’s famous Salt and Straw – you’ll have to be the judge!